howardzhg/howardzhg/index.md

   - Position: Assistant Accountant (08/2019 - 01/2023)
     - Assisted in formulating the company's annual budget, regularly tracked and analyzed budget utilization, and produced quarterly budget tracking reports
     - Prepared various financial statements, performance accounting materials, and vouchers, including transfer payment receipts, work content records, salary disbursement sheets, and recorded company fund
-  - Position: Assistant Produce Director in promotional videos and documentaries (08/2019 - 01/2023)
+  - Position: Assistant Producer Director in promotional videos and documentaries (08/2019 - 01/2023)
     - served as Assistant Director, assisting in script writing and post-production for 20 documentary and promotional films, such as:
       - _Fiftieth Anniversary Promotional Film of Dongfang Third Primary School_
       - _Special Report about Sanya Center for Disease Control and Prevention_